 Water Garden was intended to be a site for meditation and contemplation.
 However, the project didn’t fail to court controversy as allegations were made that Ishigami and Associates absconded paying its architecture interns.

-While Water Garden is carefully modeled are depends on technological artifacts, the project is both extremely artificial as well as undeniably natural.
+While Water Garden is carefully modeled and depends on technological artifacts, the project is both extremely artificial as well as undeniably natural.
 It is a living entity that grows and transforms by its inherent dynamics.

 According to Ishigami,

-The primary objective of this project was to create a new form of nature as an extension of nature, as we now know it; the future of nature through the eyes of man.
-The site was originally heavily wooded before it was cleared for rice fields later, it became meadowlands, by maximizing the environmental potential of this land, we will create a new landscape that fuses ‘density’ and ‘relationship’ which do not coexist in nature.
+The primary objective of this project was to create a new form of nature as an extension of nature, as we now know it, the future of nature through the eyes of man.
+The site was originally heavily wooded before it was cleared for rice fields.
+Later, it became meadowlands.
+By maximizing the environmental potential of this land, we will create a new landscape that fuses ‘density’ and ‘relationship’ which do not coexist in nature.